salesforce/scv-partner-telephony-quickstart/README.md

     - Use force:source:convert command to convert source-formatted files into metadata.
 See [the command document here](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_force_source.htm#cli_reference_force_source_convert).
 Example: ```$ sfdx force:source:convert -r path/to/source -d path/to/outputdir -n 'My Package'```
 3. After you deploy the resource using Metadata API in your org, you can create and upload a managed package.
 Please see our [ISVforce guide on how to create and upload a managed package](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/packaging_uploading.htm).

+## Get started with quick-start-partner-telephony package
+You can check the Partner Telephony features  in your Partner Telephony Enabled Org.
+We have published a sample quick-start package which you can install in your org, create a Contact center and get started.

+* Install quick-start-partner-telephony package in your org (https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB00000007T1S) in your Org
+*  quick-start-partner-telephony package has two ConversationVendorInfo records.
+You can reference to one while creating a contact center.
+The difference between them is the connector URL, one points to localhost (127.0.0.1) and  another points to VF page (quickStartPT__quickStartPTVFConnector).
+Both of them require you to run a local server, For localhost you need to host the connector from  http://127.0.0.1/ and for VF page you only need server to call SCRT APIs which is common part for both options.
+* Package components are as follows

+Name	Type	Description
+AuraLmsSample	Aura Component Bundle	Voice Call Record Home Aura Component to demonstrate LMS AuraMessageBridge	Aura Component Bundle	Aura bridge component  needed for LMS messages ServiceCloudVoiceMessageChannel	Lightning Message Channel	LMS channel connectorPage	Visualforce Page	Connector page used as connector Url. demoConnector	Static Resource	js script referenced in Connector VF page loginPage	Visualforce Page	demo Login Page used in Omni for partner Login login_page	Static Resource	js script referenced in login VF page logo	Static Resource	image icon lwcBridge	Lightning Web Component Bundle	LWC bridge component  needed for LMS messages lwcLmsSample	Lightning Web Component Bundle	Voice Call Record Home LWC Component to demonstrate LMS quickStartPTVFConnector	Conversation Vendor Information	Conversation Vendor Info record for VF page connector quickStartPartnerTelephony	Conversation Vendor Information	Conversation Vendor Info record for localhost connector remote_control	Static Resource	VF page for simulator page (aka remote) simulatorPage	Visualforce Page	JS script refrenced in Simulator VF Page slds_stylesheet	Static Resource	css for Simulator VF Page symbols	Static Resource	image icons

+Setup Instructions

+* After installing the quick-start-partner-telephony package.
+* Follow Partner telephony Setup instructions to create contact center and assigning permission sets
+* Import a Contact Center Xml https://salesforce.quip.com/P9Y1AY0qwPsT#ObUACAI4BmQ.
+Set reqVendorInfoApiName as needed below.
+    * *For connector from localhost*

+<item sortOrder="2" name="reqVendorInfoApiName" label="Conversation Vendor Info Developer Name">quickStartPT__quickStartPartnerTelephony</item>

+quickStartPartnerTelephony is the developer name of the Conversation Vendor Info record where connector Url is pointing to Localhost i.e  https://127.0.0.1:8080/.
+Make sure connector is running on localhost 8080

+    * *For connector from VF Page*

+<item sortOrder="2" name="reqVendorInfoApiName" label="Conversation Vendor Info Developer Name">*quickStartPT__quickStartPTVFConnector*</item>

+You need to start a server for  SCRT server calls like (Inbound call, transcription, call recording). and one initial call to set org details.
+Included VF page in package  is using localhost:3030 for SCRT calls i.e http://127.0.0.1:3030/ and configuring the org details using configureTenantInfo call.

+You need to enable Cors on the server to enable calls to other domain from VF connector

+        * Run npm install cors in demo connector
+        * Add following two lines in server.mjs

+import cors from 'cors';
+app.use(cors());

+* Package also includes LMS channel and Aura/lwc Record Home components and bridge components which you can add to  Voice Call RH and play with LMS
+* Note VF page connector is using AuraBridgeComponent and localhost connector is using lwcBridge component which are part of package